LieberInstitute/fentanyl_rat_hb_amy/code/README.md

 ## 05. Differential Expression Analysis (DEA)

 Differential Expression Analyses were performed to assess the effect of substance, total fentanyl intake, last session fentanyl intake, and fentanyl infusion slope on gene expression in habenula and amygdala of rats.
-Results were visualized and compared within each brain region.
+Results were visualized and compared within and between brain regions.

 See more details and specifications about each DGE analysis in [05_DEA](05_DEA/).